eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 would be even more fragile.)
 -->

-So Ceylon is more restrictive than some other languages here.
+So Ceylon is more restrictive than some other languages in this respect.
 But we think that this restriction makes a subtype less vulnerable to breakage due to changes in its supertypes.

 ## Definite assignment and definite initialization